diegoagd10/coin-mixer-challenge/README.md

 ### Left items

-- I would love to improve the exception handler since is difficult to track if the background processes are breaking due to a client communication or a database exception.
+- I would love to improve the exception handler since is difficult to track if the background processes are failing due to a client communication error or a database exception.

 - Add logback to add logs an help investigate issues.